Lew Allen: Military career

 After completing multi-engine flight training in November 1946, Allen was assigned to Strategic Air Command's 7th Bombardment Group at Carswell Air Force Base, Texas, where he flew B-29 Superfortress bombers, and then the new and very long-range Convair B-36 bomber.
 Allen also served in various technical positions in the area of nuclear weapons.
 Allen also attended the Air Tactical Course at Tyndall Air Force Base, Florida, and next he returned to Carswell Air Force Base as a flight instructor and as an assistant Special Weapons Officer for the 7th Bombardment Wing.

 In September 1950, Allen entered the University of Illinois for graduate study in nuclear physics.
 He completed his Master of Science degree in 1952.
-Allen continued his graduate study, and he earned his PhD in physics in 1954.
+Allen continued his graduate study, and he earned his PhD in physics in 1954 under the direction of Alfred O. Hanson.
 He had completed an experimental thesis on high-energy photonuclear reactions.
 Allen then was assigned to the U.S. Atomic Energy Commission's Los Alamos Scientific Laboratory in Los Alamos, New Mexico, as a physicist in the Test Division, where he became acquainted with the bomb designer Ted Taylor.
 Allen conducted experiments in several different nuclear test series.
 These experiments concerned the physics of thermonuclear weapons design and to the effects of high altitude nuclear explosions conceivably to be used for ballistic missile defense.

 From June 1957 to December 1961, Allen was assigned to Kirtland Air Force Base, New Mexico, as the science adviser to the Physics Division of the Air Force Special Weapons Center. ("Special weapons" is a euphemism for nuclear and thermonuclear bombs.)
 Allen specialized in the military effects of high altitude nuclear explosions and participated in several nuclear weapons test series.
 He was scientific director of a major experiment that utilized a large series of high-altitude rockets to measure the characteristics of electrons trapped in the geomagnetic field after an exoatmospheric nuclear burst.